 The Pittsford Central School District strives to help students become proficient and enthusiastic readers and writers.
-To this end, Pittsford offers a language arts support program that supplements classroom instruction at the five elementary schools, the middle school, and St. Louis School.
+To this end, Pittsford offers a language arts support program that supplements classroom instruction at the five elementary schools, the middle schools, and the high schools.

 A student at the elementary level is identified as needing support based on:

 •Performance on standardized reading/writing tests, including New York State assessments;

 •Recommendation by the Instructional Support Team or the Pupil Services Team.

 At the Middle School level, criteria for Academic Intervention Services determine whether a student is eligible for Reading/Writing support.
 The identification process is based on a review of: